-Asset-backed securities that are intended to be placed with institutional investors (as defined in the SR) need to comply with the transparency requirements of Article 7 of the SR. In case of asset-backed securities quarterly investor reports, or, in the case of ABCP, monthly investor reports, are to be published to the competent authorities and, upon request, to potential investors (as per Article 7 of the SR).
-The originator and the sponsor in case of asset-backed securities and the sponsor at ABCP programme level shall be responsible for compliance with Article 7 of the SR.
+ABS that are intended to be placed with institutional investors (as defined in the SR) need to comply with the transparency requirements of Article 7 of the SR. ABS quarterly investor reports and ABCP monthly investor reports are to be published to the competent authorities and, upon request, to potential investors (as per Article 7 of the SR).
+The originator and the sponsor in the case of ABS and the sponsor at ABCP programme level shall be responsible for compliance with Article 7 of the SR.